 Uniting Church in Australia

-The Uniting Church in Australia (UCA) was established on 22 June 1977 when most congregations of the Methodist Church of Australasia, the Presbyterian Church of Australia and the Congregational Union of Australia came together under the Basis of Union.
+The Uniting Church in Australia (UCA) was established on 22 June 1977 when congregations of the Methodist Church of Australasia and the Congregational Union of Australia and most congregations of the Presbyterian Church of Australia came together under the Basis of Union.

 The range of theology perspectives in the UCA is broad, reflecting its origins and ecumenism.
 The theology can be typified as mainline Protestantism with a commitment to social justice.
 The Uniting Church is governed by a number of non-hierarchical inter-related councils which each have responsibility for various functions or roles within the denomination.
 The National Assembly meets every 3 years.
 The State Synod meets every 18 months.
-The Regional Presbytery administers over 80 churches and the elected members of each Church Council govern each church congregation.
+The Regional Presbyteries each administer over 80 churches and the elected members of each Uniting Church Council govern each church congregation.